Testosterone is a male sex hormone (androgen) that is mainly produced in men’s testicles.

 Testosterone therapy is widely used for treatment for men with low testosterone (hypogonadism).
 It can be administered through a range of methods, including:

-- Oral medications– Oral medications such as Methyltestosterone are a synthetic form of testosterone, which is similar to the testosterone that’s naturally found in your body.
+Oral medications such as Methyltestosterone are a synthetic form of testosterone, which is similar to the testosterone that’s naturally in your body.
 It’s taken in the form of pills, which are only available when prescribed by your doctor.

-- Injections -Testosterone injections are a prescription medication that is administered by your doctor.
+Testosterone injections are a prescription medication that your doctor administers.
 The dose is usually an oil-based solution that contains testosterone.
 You would generally receive the injection in your buttocks.

-- Testosterone patches -A testosterone transdermal patch is a medicated patch that is applied directly onto the skin and stays in place thanks to a sticky backing.
+A testosterone transdermal patch is a medicated patch that you apply directly onto the skin and stays in place thanks to a sticky backing.

 Is Testosterone Therapy an effective treatment?

-Although testosterone replacement therapy is of benefit for men diagnosed with low testosterone levels, it has been reported to have several side effects.
+Although testosterone replacement therapy is of benefit for men with low testosterone levels, it can have several side effects.

 Reported side effects include acne, disturbed breathing while sleeping, breast swelling or tenderness, or swelling in the ankles.
 Doctors also watch out for high red blood cell counts, which could increase the risk of blood clots.